ObjectsToData/teamOptimists/proposals/Collective/workingProposal.md

 ## Method

-We want to correlate images of first world countries (like USA and The Netherlands etc.) with third world countries by their geolocation tags and look for patterns.
+We want to correlate images of first world countries (like USA and The Netherlands etc.) with third world countries by their geolocation tags, visualize them, and look for patterns.
 For this the following steps will be taken:

 **Data Retrieval & Parsing:**